JetBrains/intellij-sdk-docs/topics/user_interface_components/notifications.md

 ### Editor Hints

-For actions invoked from the editor (such as refactorings, navigation actions and different code insight features), the best way to notify the user about the inability to perform an action is to use the [`HintManager`](%gh-ic%/platform/platform-api/src/com/intellij/codeInsight/hint/HintManager.java) class.
+For actions invoked from the editor (such as refactorings, navigation actions, and different code insight features), the best way to notify the user about the inability to perform an action is to use the [`HintManager`](%gh-ic%/platform/platform-api/src/com/intellij/codeInsight/hint/HintManager.java) class.
 Its method `showErrorHint()` displays a floating popup above the editor which is automatically hidden when the user starts performing another action in the editor.
 Other [`HintManager`](%gh-ic%/platform/platform-api/src/com/intellij/codeInsight/hint/HintManager.java) methods can be used for displaying other kinds of non-modal notification hints over an editor.